Have you been accused of cybercrime?

 Is it OK to read someone else’s emails without their permission?

-No. This is an offense under section 1 of the Computer Misuse Act.
-Whether you guess that person’s password or you see it written down on a piece of paper and then use it, if you do not have that person’s permission to access their email account, this is an offence called “authorised access”.
+No. This is an offence under section 1 of the Computer Misuse Act.
+Whether you guess that person’s password or you see it written down on a piece of paper and then use it, if you do not have that person’s permission to access their email account, this is an offence called “unauthorised access”.

 Is it OK to log into someone’s social media accounts without their permission?

-No. As above, this is an offense under section 1 of the Computer Misuse Act and, if you change anything on that person’s social media profile without their permission, this is an offence under Section 2 of the Computer Misuse Act.
-Read this account of a 21-year-old Briton being imprisoned for 12 months for hacking the Facebook account of an unidentified individual in the USA.
+No. As above, this is an offence under section 1 of the Computer Misuse Act and, if you change anything on that person’s social media profile without their permission, this is an offence under Section 2 of the Computer Misuse Act.

 Is it OK to try to access a hidden part of a website that requires a username and password?

-No. Again, this is an offense under section 1 of the Computer Misuse Act, even if your attempt to access the website was unsuccessful.
-Read this account of a man jailed for hacking into websites belonging to a hospital and airport.
+No. Again, this is an offence under section 1 of the Computer Misuse Act, even if your attempt to access the website was unsuccessful.

 Is it OK to try to sell or use set-top boxes which allow someone to see sports and movies without paying a subscription to the rights holders here in the UK?